DarynaP/dez-project-earthquakes/README.md

 ### Dataset used
-The data of was collected using [EveryEarthquake API](https://rapidapi.com/dbarkman/api/everyearthquake/), additionally the data obtained between January and April 2023 can be found in the folder [`earthquake-data`](earthquake-data) as parquet files (per week).
+The data was collected using [EveryEarthquake API](https://rapidapi.com/dbarkman/api/everyearthquake/), additionally the data obtained between January and April 2023 can be found in the folder [`earthquake-data`](earthquake-data) as parquet files (per week).
 To use this API you need to have a **X-RapidAPI-Key**, to obtain your key you first need to create an account, more information can be obtained [here](https://docs.rapidapi.com/docs/keys).

 The complete information about the dataset can be found at [ANSS Comprehensive Earthquake Catalog](https://earthquake.usgs.gov/data/comcat).